Total Cost and Price breakdown of plastering

 if a plasterer on here is disagreeing that his/her work is worth less than £4 a square meter then you probably aren't doing anyone in this trade much favours at all. maybe the average isn't that in your area, if you want those rates then move around as they are there, but they also match other factors like living costs and property costs also, swings and roundabouts.

-i believe it is correct to say that qualifications and endorsements are not any direct way of ascertaining the quality of the tradesman's work.
+i believe it is correct to say that qualifications and endorsements are not any direct way of ascertaining the quality of the tradesman's work. although its not a reason to doubt this persons capability and skills.

 a good plasterer is knowledgeable of methods to solve encountered problems, efficient with his time, accurate and with a high level of dexterity, not to mention even politeness, honesty and a good standard of cleanliness. and mind which is open to learning everyday as people very rarely know it all, despite what a know it all will have you believe.

-some people with a passion or natural artistic ability and good understanding can achieve it much sooner but i still believe its difficult to put a time scale on this. although common sense will tell you that you cant learn it all in a week or month, although that doesn't mean after hundred odd jobs that someone wont be getting a high standard of work, of course they will.
+i don't believe there is a time limit to gaining any of these things, some people are as bad as they ever will be. some people with a passion or natural artistic ability and good understanding can achieve it much sooner but i still believe its difficult to put a time scale on this. although common sense will tell you that you cant learn it all in a week or month, although that doesn't mean after hundred odd jobs that someone wont be getting a high standard of work, of course they will.

 please stop stating years of experience like you have mastered some sort of equation, it is variable and an apprentice can be very competent after a short time if he is good, you might not have his natural ability or perhaps might be jealous of people achieving at a rate faster than you have, or to make yourself feel better as you haven't bothered to achieve these easy to attain certificates that you would be more than capable of. so no more stating what individuals 'cant' do, as we aren't able to say, Dominic o Brien memorised 316 digits in 5minutes.... this has since been beaten, but its gives you and idea of how plastering could perhaps be mastered in a time shorter than 7 years.